-- Any situation where a student is smoking or vaping on school property, they will be issued with an internal suspension in the first instance. - For repeated incidents, the sanction will escalate, involving longer internal suspensions and potentially fixed term suspensions. - Where there are a group of students and it is not possible to determine which of them are smoking/vaping, a sanction will be imposed to them all.
-We strongly encourage students to remove themselves from circumstances where they may be seen to be complicit. - Issues relating to smoking off the school site will also be managed within school if they can be identified as part of the school community (For example on the journey home, wearing school uniform) - Students who are found smoking/vaping will be offered the opportunity to talk to the school nurse about smoking cessation techniques.
+- Any situation where a student is smoking or vaping on school property, they will be issued with an internal suspension in the first instance. - For repeated incidents, the sanction will escalate, involving longer internal suspensions and potentially fixed term suspensions. - A letter will be sent home each time a student is found to have smoked or vaped - Where there are a group of students and it is not possible to determine which of them are smoking, a sanction will be imposed to them all.
+We strongly encourage students to remove themselves from circumstances where they may be seen to be complicit.

+- For the purposes of this document, vaping/the use of e-cigarettes will be viewed in the same way as smoking. - Issues relating to smoking off the school site will also be managed within school if they can be identified as part of the school community (For example on the journey home, wearing school uniform) - Students who are found smoking will be offered the opportunity to talk to the school nurse about smoking cessation techniques.